-After a part-time student has accumulated 12 credits in residence, that student may be considered for the Part-Time President's List.
-Part-time students who have earned a 4.0 GPA with no "W" or "I" grades in that semester are eligible for the Part-Time President's List.
+Once a part-time student has accumulated 12 credits in residence, that student may be considered for the Part-Time President's List.
+Part-time students who have earned a 4.0 GPA with no "W" or "I" grades in a given semester are eligible for the Part-Time President's List.